-Product Title of Standards or Code of Practice Standard code Price Wooden Craft Code of practice for the manufacture of wooden craft items CRCP 7: 2010 USD 36.97

-This CARICOM Regional Code of Practice is designed to:

-- ensure the quality of wooden craft items;

-- assist in preserving the traditional craft industry while supporting the tourism industry; and

-- · assist the viability of the artisans.

-This Code of Practice establishes the minimum requirements for the manufacture and production of wooden craft items.
-The document is more focused on performance than prescriptive requirements for craft items.

-The Code of Practice may be applied to all wooden craft items in the manufacturing stage or at the point of sale to retailers and end consumers.
-It focuses on work made by individual crafts-persons by hand.
-However, to improve efficiency and production, some crafts-persons and manufacturers may employ tools, technology and other expertise to their best advantage.

-This Code of Practice does not apply to production techniques used solely for high volume output if such techniques:

-- a) do not add to the overall quality and design; and - b) are not performed with the skill and craftsmanship required

-Product Title of Standards or Code of Practice Standard code Price Requirements for good management practices for micro, small and CRS 14: 2010 USD 41.82 medium enterprises

-This CARICOM Regional Standard was developed in 2008 as part of the CROSQ/IDB-MIF Promoting Small and Medium-sized Enterprises Competitiveness through Technical Standards project.

-This regional standard was developed to assist micro, small and medium-sized enterprises in the implementation of an integrated management system covering environmental, quality and also an occupational safety and health management system.
+Product Title of Standards or Code of Practice Standard code Price Wooden Craft Code of practice for the manufacture of wooden craft items CRCP 7: 2010 USD 36.97 ensure the cassist in pres ional Code of Practice is designed to: uality of wooden craft items; serving the traditional craft industry while supporting the tourism industry; and ability of the artisans. e establishes the minimum requirements for the manufacture and production or ance than prescriptive requirements for craft items. of wooden craft items.
+7 The document is more focuses on work ma e may be applied to all wooden craft items in the manufacturing stage or at the de by individual crafts-persons by hand.
+However, to improve efficiency and p employ tools, technology and other expertise to their best advantage. • This Code of Praction e does not apply to production techniques used solely for high volume output if such techniques: a) do not ado to the overall quality and design; and b) are not pe rformed with the skill and craftsmanship required D./ Product Title of Standards or Code of Practice Standard code Price Requirements for good management practices for micro, small and medium enterprises CRS 14: 2010 USD 41.82 ional Standard was developed in 2008 as part of the CROSQ/IDB-MIF Promo ough Technical Standards project. ting Small and Medium -sized Enterprises